Mighty Man (Image Comics): Fictional character biography

-Becoming Stevens

 Ann Samantha Stevens is unaware that Berman gave her the Mighty Man entity until she slips on a spillage in her home and accidentally taps her wrists together.
 After realizing the entity cannot sustain itself, she figures out how to change back and forth at will.
-During the time she has the powers and is unaware of it, she supervises the health of an amnesic 'superfreak' who was found in a burning field, and gives him the nickname 'the Dragon' because of his green skin and the prominent fin on his head.
+When she has the powers and is unaware of it, she supervises the health of an amnesic 'superfreak' who was found in a burning field, and gives him the nickname 'the Dragon' because of his green skin and the prominent fin on his head.
 The Dragon likes her nickname and takes it as his legal name.

 Stevens' first public appearance as Mighty Man is in Savage Dragon #3.
-He/she helps save two other heroes, Dart and Star from an escaped group of super-powered prisoners.
+They help save two other heroes, Dart (Jill August) and Star from an escaped group of super-powered prisoners.

-The Dragon is skeptical about Mighty Man's return, until he/she saves him from the rampages of Mighty Man's old friend Superpatriot.
+The Dragon is skeptical about Mighty Man's return until they save him from the rampages of Mighty Man's old friend Superpatriot.
 Superpatriot is being controlled by Horde, a being made up of hundreds of copies of the entity known as Wicked Worm, combined with the wizard Fon~Ti.

 When Ann's roommate, Phyllis Deeder, learns of her identity, she sexually propositions Ann while she is in male form.
 Ann rejects her, stating she 'wasn't that kind of person'.

 Mighty Man joins the super-powered team of bounty hunters called Freak Force, but does not reveal her identity to them, or the Dragon, for some time.
 The actual identity of Mighty Man was a subject of much talk in the letter column.
 Her full origin appears in Freak Force #6.
 There, she defeats a powerful opponent in her human form and then explains everything to Superpatriot.

-The daughter of Dr. Nirvana, Chelsea, is a recurring villain in the Savage Dragon stories, and is the main villain of both Freak Force series.
+The daughter of Dr. Nirvana, Chelsea Nirvana, is a recurring villain in the Savage Dragon stories, and is the main villain of both Freak Force series.
 She scams her way into becoming the secretary for Freak Force.
 She then steals the powers of another villain, Johnny Redbeard.
 She then has the power to give other people super-powers.
 Chelsea's lover, Inhabitor, kills Redbeard, but this is after the creation of the tall, super-strong Bludgeon.
 This villain beats Mighty Man into a coma, where she/he stays until reverting to Ann Stevens.

 The Freak Force series lasted from December 1993 to July 1995.

 Ann Stevens uses her strength to help the Dragon when he healed incorrectly from a battle with the entity known as The Fiend.
 Her nursing knowledge allows her to break his bones in ways so that the Dragon's super-fast healing abilities re-mold them correctly.

 Ann Stevens denies the Dragon's offer to join his new government team, Special Operations Strikeforce.
 She fears revealing her identity.